 Above we said that making a mortgage payment is basically the same thing as getting an investment with the same return rate.
 So let’s suppose that you refinanced your mortgage within the last year and got a fixed rate at 4.0%.
-If the average annualized return of the S&P 500 stock market index fund is 8.0%, then that’s a difference of 4.0%.
+If the average annualized return of the stock market (such as the S&P 500 index) is 8.0%, then that’s a difference of 8.0% – 4.0% = 4.0%.
 If you’re investing for the long haul, then rather than paying off your mortgage early, why not go for the market average and shoot for an 8% return instead of a 4% one?

 3. Evaporating equity.

 What if we have another Great Recession like we had in 2008 and house values don’t go back to where they once were?
 What if they drop even further?